Sugar, spice, and everything nice – of all the distinct flavors available to us, cinnamon is perhaps among the most striking.

-That not only includes cinnamon sticks or cinnamon powder that he or she may have knocked free from your spice rack, but also cinnamon buns or maybe even cinnamon flavoured cereal someone well-intentioned has fed your dog.
+That not only includes cinnamon sticks or cinnamon powder that he or she may have knocked free from your spice rack but also cinnamon buns or maybe even cinnamon flavored cereal someone well-intentioned has fed your dog.

 Only at a level of tremendous overindulgence will cinnamon present any risk to your dog, and those risks are more to do with irritation or sensitivity rather than any toxins or immediate health concerns.

 However, it’s worth noting that cinnamon powder particularly can be quite uncomfortable for dogs after eating, not only because it can irritate their sensitive noses, but also because it is very absorbent in the mouth, drying out the tongue rather rapidly.

 Keeping your dog well hydrated is always a good idea at the best of times, so keep their water bowl fresh and topped up, but also keep an eye on your dog if you know he or she has eaten a lot of cinnamon.